My Insights on Finweek Article

 This is the opening paragraph in the article on strategic growth in the SA wine industry that was published in the 26 November 2015 edition of finweek.
 Buy and download the magazine here.
 An excerpt from the article was also published on fin24.com

-Wine exports is very important to the economy of the country – and especially the Western Cape.
+Wine exports are very important to the economy of the country – and especially the Western Cape.
 According to Jacques Claassen’s finweek article, when it comes to agricultural products, SA’s wine exports are only exceeded in value by citrus exports.

 Regardless of the export figures however, the profitability of the industry is under pressure, old vines are removed without being replanted and wine production costs are predicted to increase by 10% year-on-year.
 And with the dry 2015 winter, a smaller 2016 wine grape crop is expected to add more pressure to the profitability of a wine farm.